Slum upgrading: Multi-family homes

 The Marins-Pecheurs project, which was implemented by The Most Clearing House organization in Agadir, Morocco, aimed to relocate families living in slums with minimal social disruption.
 This project had to work within the land constraints of the area since it was an urban setting in a country with land scarcity.
 Because of the land issues single-family homes were not an option and multi-family homes were seen as a better solution.

 The project created small row houses and apartments for sale and rent to squatters near their current site in Agadir.
 This was to be done by assisting the squatter families to demolish their shacks and to move their possessions to the new location.
 Because Morocco does not have a renting culture community engagement was incorporated into the planning process so that residents would be better able to understand the reasons and benefits for choosing a multi-family home model rather than a single-family home model.

 The Marins-Pecheurs project re-housed squatter households in multi-family apartments.
 The community, ANHI, and the local government developed the following format: 175 semi-finished row houses, 40 apartments units with a total of 450 apartments for squatter families.
 It also incorporated community involvement at every level and established community working groups to make certain the housing project fitted the needs of the people.
 During the construction phase, many residents were able to gain paid employment in, or related to, construction work.

 India

 In 2009, President Pratibha Patil of India announced that her government aimed to create a slum-free India within five years, although she was ultimately unable to deliver on that promise.
-In order to do that the government planned on investing large amounts of money into building affordable housing.
+To do that the government planned on investing large amounts of money into building affordable housing.
 Thus, rather than improving the area, the government aimed to create entirely new homes for the urban poor.
 This idea of building new homes for the poor is one major idea that contends with the idea of slum upgrading.